pvaladares/42cursus-01-Born2BeRoot/README.md

 ## 3.6 `cron`

 > At server startup, the script will display some information (listed below) on all terminals every 10 minutes (take a look at wall).
+> The banner is optional.
+* Broadcast banner can be hidden using the switch `wall --nobanner`
-The banner is optional.
-No error must be visible.
+> No error must be visible.
 * Use `sudo crontab -u root -e` to edit the scheduled commands and add the line `*/10 * * * * bash /home/monitoring.sh`
 > Finally, you have to create a simple script called monitoring.sh.
 It must be developed in bash.